memonb1226/Practice-Task/README.md

 # Bilal Practice Task

 This is my practice task.
 I am editing the read me to inform users to download the external data file, data.txt, and to store it in analysis.
-I have not edited global_config because the file is sore in analysis and not in a subdirectory.
+I have not edited global_config because the file is stored directly in analysis and not in a subdirectory.
 I was contemplating creating a new folder, raw, to store the file, but I decided against that.

 ## License